rufaromugabe/spotfi/docs/X-TUNNEL-TESTING.md

 **Quick Test - Send a command and watch logs:**
 1. Open server logs in one terminal
-2. Open router logs in another terminal (or SSH session)
+2. Open router logs in another terminal (or x session)
 3. Send command from Postman
 4. Watch both logs simultaneously to see data flow